fixture3

 Development of Automated Fixture Design (AFD)

-Tao, Kumar, and Nee et al. verified the problem of force locking in fixture configuration by geometric calculation methods, and proposed a geometric reasoning method in determining the optimal clamping point and clamping sequence.
+Tao, Kumar, and Nee et al. verified the problem of force locking in fixture configuration by geometric calculation method and proposed a geometric reasoning method for determining the optimal clamping point and clamping sequence.

 This method is very simple and effective in determining the optimal clamping point from the candidate clamping point layout after considering the force locking.